howardsolutions/deep-typescript/README.md

 Creates a new type, describing the property NAMES and VALUES types of an object.

 We could use the SINGLE interface to describe the shape of multiple objects.

+### General Strategy for REUSABLE code in TS

+- Create functions that accept ARGUMENTS that are TYPED with INTERFACES.

+- Objects / Classes can decide to IMPLEMENT a GIVEN interface to Work with a function.